asingh272024S/asingh272024S.github.io/docs/index.md

     * The amount spent.
     * The remaining balance after each transaction.

-This feature is particularly useful if you want to track your spending habits, budget your Dining Dollars for the semester, or identify any unexpected charges.
+The Account Balance and Transactions feature is particularly useful if you want to track your spending habits, budget your Dining Dollars for the semester, or identify any unexpected charges.

 ### Make a Deposit
 If you run low on funds, adding money to your Hokie Passport or Dining Dollars account is quick and easy.